-Genesis ‘Turn It On Again’ at Emotional Reunion Tour Launch in Birmingham - NewsBreak
+Genesis ‘Turn It on Again’ at Emotional Reunion Tour Launch in Birmingham - NewsBreak

 None of it would have worked if Nicholas Collins hadn’t developed the ability to play his father’s parts with remarkable precision.
 He’s the exact same age Collins was when he joined the band, and the mixture of DNA and years of work in his solo band have paid off in incredible ways.
 There were moments where Phil walked to the drum riser to watch him play an instrumental passage from up close, and his fatherly pride was clear to everybody in the arena.

-Nicholas Collins is the backbone of this new incarnation of Genesis that also includes founding members Mike Rutherford and Tony Banks, and longtime touring guitarist Daryl Stuermer.
-In a Genesis first, backup vocalists (Daniel Pearce and Patrick Smyth) were added to the mix to help Collins with some of the higher notes, though they only appeared on select songs and were quite unobtrusive.
+Nicholas Collins is the backbone of this new incarnation of Genesis, which also includes founding members Mike Rutherford and Tony Banks, and longtime touring guitarist Daryl Stuermer.
+In a Genesis first, backup vocalists (Daniel Pearce and Patrick Smyth) were added to the mix to help Collins with some of the higher notes, although they only appeared on select songs and were quite unobtrusive.

 Per longstanding tradition, songs from the Peter Gabriel era were largely relegated to instrumental medleys, and only the truly faithful in the audience were likely able to discern the bits of “The Cinema Show,” “In That Quiet Earth,” and “Firth of Fifth” sprinkled throughout the set.
 But they did play a full version of “I Know What I Like (In Your Wardrobe),” complete with a brief, seated version of Collin’s old tambourine dance routine.